LD4P/rdf2marc/README.md

 Note when using files:
 * Currently, only turtle is supported.
 * When copying turtle from Sinopia's RDF preview, the resource uri (`<>`) must be replaced by the actual uri (e.g., `https://trellis.stage.sinopia.io/repository/stanford/70ac2ed7-95d0-492a-a300-050a40895b74`)
+* At least the instance ttl file.
+The Work ttl and Admin Metadata ttl files are optional if they are nested via a blank node in the Instance ttl file.

 Note when using Instance uri:
-* The Instance must contain a `bf:instanceOf` that references the Work.
+* The Instance must contain a `bf:instanceOf` that references the Work or nests the Work via a blank node.
-* The Instance must contain a `bf:adminMetadata` that references the Admin Metadata.
+* The Instance must contain a `bf:adminMetadata` that references the Admin Metadata or nests the Admin Metadata via a blank node.

 ## Current limitations
 * Only some fields are mapped.
-* Optimized for `ld4p:RT:bf2:*:Un-nested` resource templates.
+* Optimized for `ld4p:RT:bf2:*`resource templates, with a focus on Monographs.
-* Only `ld4p:RT:bf2:Monograph:*:Un-nested` is currently implemented.
 * Only `id.loc.gov` external resources are resolved.